alvivar/gigascli/README.md

         -V, --version    Prints version information

     SUBCOMMANDS:
-        analize     Analizes .cs files looking for relationships. generate    Creates (or updates) the EntitySet.cs.
-        help        Prints this message or the help of the given subcommand(s) new         Creates a Gigas Component and his System.
+        analize    Analizes .cs files looking for relationships help       Prints this message or the help of the given subcommand(s) new        Creates a Gigas Component System

 ## Crates